girder/girder/docs/security.rst

 --------------------------

 Girder defends against database injection attacks by using PyMongo as the only pathway between the application server and the database server.
-This protect against many injection vulnerabilities as described in the `MongoDB Documentation
+This protects against many injection vulnerabilities as described in the `MongoDB Documentation
 <http://docs.mongodb.org/manual/faq/developers/#how-does-mongodb-address-sql-or-query-injection>`_.
 Girder also uses a model layer to mediate and validate all interaction with the database.
-This ensures that for all database operations and structural attributes (collection name, operation type) are hardcoded and not modifiable by the client, while data attributes (stored content) are validated for proper form before being accepted from a client.
+This ensures that for all database operations, structural attributes (collection name, operation type, etc.) are hardcoded and not modifiable by the client, while data attributes (stored content) are validated for proper form before being accepted from a client.

 Additionally, we strongly recommend configuring your MongoDB server with JavaScript disabled unless explicitly needed for your Girder-based